OpenEvalProject/evals/manuscripts/elife-68636/v3/manuscript.md

 The findings above led us to investigate the levels of phosphorylated (activated) Chk1 in tracheoblasts in wild type and btl-SOD1 animals.
 As reported previously, pChk1 levels are high in L2 and early L3 and diminished at 32–40 hr L3. pChk1 immunostaining in btl-SOD1-expressing tracheae in L2 and early L3 showed that pChk1 levels were reduced in comparison to wild type at these respective stages (Figure 1N, Figure 1—figure supplement 2A, n ≥ 6 tracheae per condition per experiment, n = 3).
 We inferred that high ROS levels are necessary for G2 arrest and that high ROS contributes in some manner to high levels of pChk1.

-## High ROS in G2-arrested tracheoblasts is dependent on Duox
+### High ROS in G2-arrested tracheoblasts is dependent on Duox

 The identification of ROS as regulator of G2 arrest in tracheoblasts raises two questions.
 First, how are ROS levels regulated in the tracheoblasts?
 Second, how does high ROS translate into high levels of pChk1?
 As mentioned previously, the H2O2-generating enzyme Duox is expressed at high levels in larval tracheae (Robinson et al., 2013).
 To probe the role of Duox in the generation of ROS in tracheoblasts, we first examined Duox expression in tracheoblasts at different larval stages using quantitative RT-PCR (qPCR).
 We isolated mRNA from micro-dissected fragments of Tr2 DT at different timepoints and utilized these samples to query Duox expression.
 Our analysis showed that Duox mRNA levels are higher at L2, 0–8 hr L3, and 16–24 hr L3 than at 32–40 hr L3 (Figure 2A, n ≥ 15 tracheal fragments per timepoint per experiment, n = 3 experiments).
 We concluded that the timecourse of Duox mRNA expression correlates with the timecourse of ROS accumulation in the tracheae.

 ![Figure 2.](https://cdn.elifesciences.org/articles/68636/elife-68636-fig2-v3.jpg)

-**Figure 2.:** Duox expression.(A) Quantitative PCR analysis of Duox mRNA levels in micro-dissected Tr2 dorsal trunk (DT) fragments at different stages.
+**Figure 2.:** (A) Quantitative PCR analysis of Duox mRNA levels in micro-dissected Tr2 dorsal trunk (DT) fragments at different stages.
 Graph shows fold change in Duox mRNA in Tr2 DT fragments from wild type (btl-GAL4) larvae at L2, 0–8 hr L3, 16–24 hr L3, and 32–40 hr L3.
 Fold change has been represented with respect to L2 (n = 3 experiments, n ≥ 15 Tr2 DT fragments/stage/experiment, mean ± standard deviation, p<0.0001).
 (B–E) Effect of the knockdown of Duox expression on the levels of ROS reporters in Tr2 DT in L2.
 Shown here are the results of the expression of two different Duox RNAi lines (32903 and 33975).
-(B, D) 2',7'-Dichlorodihydrofluorescein diacetate (H2DCFDA) staining and (C, E) dihydroethidium (DHE) staining in Tr2 DT in btl-Duox.
-(RNAi[B, C] btl-GAL4/+; UAS-Duox and RNAi (32903)/+[D, E] btl-GAL4/+; UAS-Duox) larvae (n ≥ 6 tracheae per condition per timepoint).
-(RNAi (33975)/+F) Effect of reduction of Duox expression on levels of phosphorylated checkpoint kinase 1 (pChk1) in Tr2 DT in L2. pChk1 immunostaining (red) in Tr2 DT in wild type (btl-Gal4) and btl-Duox) larvae.
-(RNAi (btl-GAL4/+; UAS- DuoxRNAi (32903)/+G) Effect of the knockdown of Duox expression on cell numbers in Tr2 DT at different larval stages.
-Graph shows cell numbers of Tr2 tracheoblasts in wild type (btl-Gal4) and btl-Duox and RNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+btl-GAL4/+; UAS-Duox) larvae at L2, 0–8 hr L3, 16–24 hr L3, 32–40 hr L3, and WL3 (n ≥ 7 tracheae per condition per timepoint).
-(RNAi (33975)/+H) Effect of the knockdown of Duox expression on mitotic indices in Tr2 DT.
-Graph shows mitotic indices in Tr2 DT in wild type (btl-Gal4) and btl-Duox and RNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+btl-GAL4/+; UAS-Duox) larvae at L2, 0–8 hr L3 and 16–24 hr L3 (mean values ± standard deviation, n ≥ 7 tracheae per condition per timepoint).
+(B, D) 2',7'-Dichlorodihydrofluorescein diacetate (H2DCFDA) staining and (C, E) dihydroethidium (DHE) staining in Tr2 DT in btl-DuoxRNAi. ([B, C] btl-GAL4/+; UAS-DuoxRNAi (32903)/+ and [D, E] btl-GAL4/+; UAS-DuoxRNAi (33975)/+) larvae (n ≥ 6 tracheae per condition per timepoint).
+(F) Effect of reduction of Duox expression on levels of phosphorylated checkpoint kinase 1 (pChk1) in Tr2 DT in L2. pChk1 immunostaining (red) in Tr2 DT in wild type (btl-Gal4) and btl-DuoxRNAi (btl-GAL4/+; UAS- DuoxRNAi (32903)/+) larvae.
+(G) Effect of the knockdown of Duox expression on cell numbers in Tr2 DT at different larval stages.
+Graph shows cell numbers of Tr2 tracheoblasts in wild type (btl-Gal4) and btl-DuoxRNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+ and btl-GAL4/+; UAS-DuoxRNAi (33975)/+) larvae at L2, 0–8 hr L3, 16–24 hr L3, 32–40 hr L3, and WL3 (n ≥ 7 tracheae per condition per timepoint).
+(H) Effect of the knockdown of Duox expression on mitotic indices in Tr2 DT.
+Graph shows mitotic indices in Tr2 DT in wild type (btl-Gal4) and btl-DuoxRNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+ and btl-GAL4/+; UAS-DuoxRNAi (33975)/+) larvae at L2, 0–8 hr L3 and 16–24 hr L3 (mean values ± standard deviation, n ≥ 7 tracheae per condition per timepoint).
 Scale bars = 10 µm.
-Student’s t-test: *p<0.0001RNAi (33975)/+Figure 2—source data 1.RNAi expressing animals.Figure 2—source data 2.RNAi expressing animals.
+Student’s t-test: *p<0.0001

 To probe whether Duox is the driver of ROS accumulation, we knocked down the levels of Duox in the tracheal system by RNA interference and examined its impact on the levels of ROS reporters.
 The reduction in the levels of Duox using two different RNAi lines (BDSC-32903, BDSC-33975, btl-GAL4/+; UAS-DuoxRNAi/+ (btl-DuoxRNAi)) followed by H2DCFDA and DHE staining showed that the reduction of Duox leads to a dramatic decrease in levels of both the reporters (Figure 2B–E, Figure 1—figure supplement 1E and F, compare with Figure 1B and E, n ≥ 6 tracheae per condition per experiment, n = 3).
 Based on these data, we inferred that the high levels of ROS in arrested tracheoblasts are dependent on Duox expression.

 Next, we examined how the knockdown of Duox impacted Chk1 phosphorylation and the program of cell division.
 Consistent with the previous findings with SOD1 overexpression, we observed that the knockdown of Duox resulted in the loss of pChk1 (Figure 2F, Figure 1—figure supplement 2B, n ≥ 6 tracheae per condition per experiment, n = 3).
 We counted the number of cells of tracheoblasts at L2, 0–8 hr L3, 16–24 hr L3, 32–40 hr L3, and WL3 and quantified the frequencies of pH3+ nuclei in Tr2 DT at L2, 0–8 hr L3, and 16–24 hr L3.
 We found that btl-DuoxRNAi-expressing animals rekindle cell divisions sooner than their wild type counterparts.
 Interestingly, btl-DuoxRNAi-expressing animals also showed no obvious slowdown in cell division rate after mitotic re-entry (Figure 2G and H, n ≥ 7 tracheae per timepoint, Figure 2—source data 1, Figure 2—source data 2).

-## ROS dependence reveals a novel mode of ATR/Chk1 regulation
+### ROS dependence reveals a novel mode of ATR/Chk1 regulation

 Having identified the source for high ROS in arrested tracheoblasts, we turned our attention to addressing how ROS is coordinating G2 arrest.
 Our previous studies have shown that Wnt-dependent transcriptional upregulation of Chk1 is essential for G2 arrest.
 Wnt signaling in the trachea is mediated by four Wnt ligands – Wg, Wnt5, Wnt6, and Wnt10 – that are expressed by the tracheoblasts (Figure 3A).
 All ligands are expressed at high levels in arrested cells and downregulated post-mitotic entry.
 We have also shown that the four Wnts act synergistically to upregulate Chk1 expression but are redundant for expression of other Wnt targets like Fz3.

 ![Figure 3.](https://cdn.elifesciences.org/articles/68636/elife-68636-fig3-v3.jpg)

 **Figure 3.:** (A) Model for G2 arrest mechanism in Tr2 tracheoblasts based on previous studies.
 Earlier work has shown that four Wnt ligands (Wg, Wnt5, Wnt6, Wnt10) act synergistically to upregulate Chk1 mRNA levels in arrested tracheoblasts.
 High levels of Chk1 expression are necessary for G2 arrest and Chk1 overexpression can rescue defects in Wnt signaling (Kizhedathu et al., 2020).
 (B, C) Effect of superoxide dismutase 1 (SOD1) overexpression and Dual oxidase (Duox) knockdown on expression of Wnts and Wnt-target genes.
 Quantitative PCR analysis of levels of Wg, Wnt5, Wnt6, Wnt10, Fz3, Chk1, and ATR mRNA in micro-dissected Tr2 DT fragments at L2.
-Graph shows fold change in Wg, Wnt5, Wnt6, Wnt10, Fz3, Chk1, and ATR mRNA levels in Tr2 dorsal trunk (DT) fragments expressing (B) btl-SOD1 (btl-GAL4/UAS-SOD1) and (C) btl-Duox).
-Fold change has been represented with respect to wild type (RNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+btl-Gal4, shown by dashed red line, n = 3 experiments, n ≥ 15 Tr2 DT fragments/stage/experiment, mean ± standard deviation).
-(D) Effect of overexpression of a phosphomimic variant of Chk1 in btl-Duox larvae at 16–24 hr L3.
-Graph shows numbers of Tr2 tracheoblasts in wild type (RNAibtl-Gal4), btl-Duox), RNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+btl-Duox (RNAi, Chk1btl-GAL4/+; UAS-Duox) and RNAi (32903)/ UAS-Chk1), btl-DuoxRNAi, ATR (btl-GAL4/+; UAS-DuoxRNAi (32903)/ UAS-ATRbtl-Duox (RNAi, Chk1S373Dbtl-GAL4/+; UAS-Duox) larvae at 16–24 hr L3 (n ≥ 7 tracheae per condition per timepoint).
-Student’s t-test: *p<0.00001.RNAi (32903)/ UAS-Chk1S373DFigure 3—source data 1.
+Graph shows fold change in Wg, Wnt5, Wnt6, Wnt10, Fz3, Chk1, and ATR mRNA levels in Tr2 dorsal trunk (DT) fragments expressing (B) btl-SOD1 (btl-GAL4/UAS-SOD1) and (C) btl-DuoxRNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+).
+Fold change has been represented with respect to wild type (btl-Gal4, shown by dashed red line, n = 3 experiments, n ≥ 15 Tr2 DT fragments/stage/experiment, mean ± standard deviation).
+(D) Effect of overexpression of a phosphomimic variant of Chk1 in btl-DuoxRNAi larvae at 16–24 hr L3.
+Graph shows numbers of Tr2 tracheoblasts in wild type (btl-Gal4), btl-DuoxRNAi (btl-GAL4/+; UAS-DuoxRNAi (32903)/+), btl-DuoxRNAi, Chk1 (btl-GAL4/+; UAS-DuoxRNAi (32903)/ UAS-Chk1), btl-DuoxRNAi, ATR (btl-GAL4/+; UAS-DuoxRNAi (32903)/ UAS-ATR) and btl-DuoxRNAi, Chk1S373D (btl-GAL4/+; UAS-DuoxRNAi (32903)/ UAS-Chk1S373D) larvae at 16–24 hr L3 (n ≥ 7 tracheae per condition per timepoint).
+Student’s t-test: *p<0.00001.

 Our first step toward characterizing the role of ROS in G2 arrest was to analyze how ROS levels impacted Wnt signaling and the expression of Wnt target genes, particularly Chk1.
 We micro-dissected Tr2 fragments from btl-SOD1 and btl-DuoxRNAi animals at L2, extracted mRNA, and analyzed expression of Wnts and Wnt target genes by qPCR.
 We found that the expression of all Wnt ligands, Fz3 and Chk1, was comparable in wild type, btl-SOD1 and btl-DuoxRNAi-expressing animals (Figure 3B and C, red dashed line marks wild type levels, n ≥ 15 tracheal fragments per timepoint per experiment, n = 3 experiments).
 This showed that perturbations in ROS levels in the trachea do not impact Wnt signaling nor expression of Wnt targets like Chk1.
 We also assayed the levels of ATR in btl-SOD1 and btl-DuoxRNAi-expressing animals by qPCR and found no change in ATR transcript levels compared to control (Figure 3B and C, red dashed line marks wild type levels).
 Together, the qPCR data suggested that ROS did not regulate the abundance of either Chk1 or ATR transcripts.